 Despite the rather theatrical nature and "funny" nature of many of the pictures, photographer Jay Myrdal included several pretty strong close-up photos, such as the effective one with the chains above.

-Larry Flynt's upmarket (by his standards, anyway) Chic was mainly about getting his more beautiful than Hustler girls to flash their increasingly excited looking cunts in his large format, full-page photos.
+Larry Flynt's upmarket (by his standards, anyway) Chic was increasingly mainly about getting his more beautiful than Hustler girls to flash their increasingly excited looking cunts in his large format, full-page photos.
+Cover girl Kim displays her dark pubic hair on the cover through her semi-transparent knickers in what was a very bold shot for a magazine cover at the time.

 Back on the pages of his first magazine Flynt was pursuing a number of more explicit poses for his girls.